wizage/Lambda-Layers-Workshop/README.md

 {"statusCode":200,"body":"{\"message\":\"Today is Thursday\",\"location\":\"54.208.174.178\"}"}
 ```

-### Extra credit - Stepping through and debugging your lambda function:
+### Stepping through and debugging your lambda function

 **Note:** These steps required you to have VSCode installed on your machine.
 If you don't have it installed please get the most recent version from [here](https://code.visualstudio.com/).